 The Sheehan-Godsell Cabin

 Michael Godsell and his wife raised five children, including a son, Tom, who bought the farm in 1920.
 Tom Godsell married Mary Wallace in 1921 and they continued to live on the farm with their seven children until 1967.
-By that point in time, Franklin was gravitating from a rural to suburban lifestyle and aging farms became attractive to real estate developers.
+By this point in time, Franklin was gravitating from a rural to suburban lifestyle and aging farms became attractive to real estate developers.
 During the 1970s, the Godsell farm was transformed into the Mission Hills subdivision, but fortunately, the original Sheehan-Godsell cabin was recognized as a historic landmark.
 Through a cooperative venture by the Franklin Historical Society, the City of Franklin and the Bicentennial Commission, the Godsell cabin was detached from the farmhouse and towed to Legend Park in 1975.
-In a detailed, labor-intensive reconstruction project, the cabin was completely dismantled and reassembled with new timbers in 2004 to preserve its historic integrity.
+In a detailed, labor-intensive reconstruction project, the cabin was completely dismantled and reassemble with new timbers in 2004 to preserve its historic integrity.

 Old Town Hall

 The structure and function of town government was established by legislation passed in 1841.
 Accordingly, Franklin held its first town meeting April 5, 1842 at the home of J.C.
 Loomis with 37 individuals listed as voters.
 For the next 40-plus years, town meetings were held in private homes or public buildings.
 In November 1884, the township administrators decided a permanent structure was needed.
 They pledged $900 to build a Town Hall along Ryan Road (Hwy.
 100) just west of S. 76th Street and on April 6, 1886, they began holding government activities there.
 In August 1956, Franklin residents went to the polls and voted to incorporate as a city.
 That October the City of Franklin elected its first mayor, Robert MacDonald, three aldermen and two justices of the peace.